 \subsection{Junyi Academy Dataset}

 This dataset was collected by the \emph{Junyi Academy}\footnote{\url{https://www.junyiacademy.org/}}, which is an online education platform in Taiwan.
 The data was recorded from high school level Math exercise practice between $2010$ and $2015$ years.
-In total there are $25,925,992$ interactions, $247,606$ students, $722$ distinct questions and $41$ KCs.
-It is to be noted that a preprocessing step is required to filter out interactions without an answer label and performing this step results in reduction of the total number of interaction to be $21,571,469$.
+There are $25,925,992$ interactions, $247,606$ students, $722$ distinct questions, and $41$ KCs.
+It is to be noted that a preprocessing step is required to filter out interactions without an answer label, and performing this step results in a reduction of the total number of interactions to $21,571,469$.
 In addition, the linkage between questions and their relevant KCs is not complete for all the distinct questions in the dataset.

 The Junyi academy released an update for this dataset that is available on Kaggle platform\footnote{\url{https://www.kaggle.com/junyiacademy/learning-activity-public-dataset-by-junyi-academy/tasks}} with data recorded from the year $2018$ to the year $2019$.
-There are $11,468,379$ interactions, $25,649$ students and $1,701$ distinct questions.
-The interactions were constrained in this updated to only include students attempted each question only once.
+There are $11,468,379$ interactions, $25,649$ students, and $1,701$ distinct questions.
+This update constrained interactions to include students who attempted each question only once.